This has the following effects on the ECG:

-- Lead I becomes inverted
+- Lead I becomes inverted.

-- Leads aVR and aVL switch places
+- Leads II and III switch places.

-- Leads II and III switch places
+- Leads aVL and aVR switch places.

+LA/RA reversal may simulate dextrocardia.
 However, in contrast to dextrocardia there is normal R wave progression in the precordial leads.

 - ECG BASICS — Waves, Intervals, Segments and Clinical Interpretation